Supply Chain Manager Salary: Your 2024 Guide

 The industry you’re working in, as well as the type of supply chain management you work on, can impact what you earn.
 According to the US Bureau of Labor Statistics, logisticians in the following industries can make this much [2]:

-Further, if you work in a job related to supply chain manager, these are the average salaries you can expect to earn:
+Further, if you work in a job related to supply chain manager, these are the average base pay salaries you can expect to earn:

 Location

-Your career as a supply chain manager can start today with a free 7-day trial.
-Enroll in Rutgers University’s Supply Chain Management specialization and learn the basics of logistics, planning, sourcing, and more.
+As a supply chain manager, you command a high earning potential with the ability to work in various cities, industries, and roles.
+Your career as a supply chain manager can start today with a free seven-day trial.
+Try the Supply Chain Management Specialization from Rutgers University to learn the basics of logistics, planning, sourcing, and more.
 You'll become job-ready in just six months or less.

 Article sources